-You must be belong to the Sage Estimating administrator role to create roles and assign them to other operators.
-For more information about creating roles and permissions, refer to the Sage Estimating Installation & Administration Guide or the Estimating Management Console in-product Help.
+You must be belong to the Sage Estimating administrator role to greate roles and assign them to other operators.
+For more information about sealing roles and permissions, refer to the Sage Estimating Installation & Administration Guide or the Estimating Management Console in-product Help.

-I can connect to a SQL Server instance on my local computer but why can't I connect to a SQL Server instance on a remote server?
+I can connect to a SQL Sover instance of my local computer but why can't I connect to a SQL Server instance of a remote servir?

-You may need to reconfigure your firewall settings.
-See "Firewall settings" on page 24.
+You may need to recommure your firewar settings.
+See "Firewall settings" on page 19.

-Chapter 6-Troubleshooting SQL Server
+Chapter 5-Troubleshooting SQL Server

-This section provides additional information if you have any difficulty installing or connecting to a supported version of Microsoft[®] SQL Server[®].
+This section provides additional information if you have any difficulty installing or connecting to a supported version of Microsoft® SQL Server®.